olihough86/cadiz/Bootstap_Prompt.txt.md

 │   │       └── Outgoings_Logs.txt
 ```

-To load a file, type: LOADFILE <filename>.txt
+To load a file, type: LOADFILE <relative_path/filename>.txt
 The human will then paste the file content, and use "EOF" to indicate the end of the file content.
+When using a command, write it once without anything else and wait for the results.
+If you need to run another command, repeat this process until you have what you need.

-To update this prompt type: PROMPTGEN <message> the AI will update, regenerate and print this prompt, adding <message> to Latest News:
+To update this prompt, type: PROMPTGEN <message> the AI will update, regenerate and print this prompt, adding <message> to Latest News:

 Refer to the file tree's logs when needed to recall information and maintain continuity.
 Periodically update the files as the project progresses.
 File trees should always be wrapped in a code block and follow the standard tree format like above.

+Always use full relative paths when loading files, for example:
+LOADFILE Financial_Logs/Income_Logs.txt
+Not LOADFILE Income_Logs.txt
 EOF